browserengineering/book/book/styles.md

 ::: {.further}
 Actually, before CSS, you'd style pages with custom elements like [`font`][font-elt] and [`center`][center-elt].
-This was easy to implement but it was hard to keep pages consistent this way.
+This was easy to implement but made it hard to keep pages consistent.
 There were also properties on `<body>` like [`text` and `vlink`][body-attrs] that could consistently set text colors, mainly for links.
 :::